How Can I Clean Makeup Brushes? Easy Methods You Can Do at Home

 Steps:

 1. Run the brush bristles under lukewarm water.
-Avoid getting the handle wet, as this can loosen the glue holding the bristles.
+Don't moisten the handle since this could weaken the adhesive keeping the bristles in place.

-4. Rinse the bristles thoroughly, squeezing out the makeup and water until it runs clear.
+4. Rinse the brushes well, pushing off the makeup and water until it runs clear.

-6. Reshape the brush and lay it flat on a towel to dry naturally.
+6. To let the brush dry naturally, reshape it and set it flat on a cloth.

 Tip: Avoid standing the brush upright while drying, as water can seep into the handle.